Dayveesptf/Contractly/README.md

 # Contractly 📋
 **AI-Powered Contract Analysis Tool**

-Contractly is an intelligent web application that leverages AI to analyze legal contracts and provide instant insights about key terms, risks, and obligations.
-It’s designed to help small and medium businesses understand complex legal documents without requiring legal expertise.
+Contractly is an intelligent web application that uses AI to **analyze contract documents** and provide instant **insights about key terms, potential risks, and important obligations**.
+It's designed to help businesses **understand agreement documents** without requiring legal expertise.

 ---

 ## ✨ What It Does
+Contractly allows users to:
--  Upload contract documents (PDF or DOCX format)
+- Upload agreement documents (PDF or DOCX format)
--  Get **AI-powered analysis** of key contract elements
+- Get **AI-powered insights** about key document elements
--  Identify potential risks with detailed **risk ratings** and explanations
+- Identify **potential considerations** with risk ratings
--  Understand renewal dates and deadlines
+- Understand important dates and deadlines
--  Receive **tailored recommendations** for SMEs
+- Receive **general recommendations** for business considerations
--  Review auto-renewal clauses and their implications

 ---